 Working with communities to prepare, survive and recover

-When a disaster strikes, millions of children – particularly girls – are hit the hardest.
+When a disaster strikes, children – particularly girls – are hit the hardest.
 In some places, climate change is affecting the frequency and severity of weather-related disasters.
 In others, drought, food insecurity or conflicts cause prolonged crises.

 In all emergencies, we coordinate and partner with community members, other charities, UN agencies and local governments, to make sure we create the best outcomes for those affected.
 We share our resources, technical expertise, analysis and information across the partnership in real time, improving how we provide aid.
 We also work before disasters strike to increase government and community knowledge, and their capacity to prepare for, and respond to, disasters.

 The combination of our global presence, our established relationships, and quick and open communication all help us to respond rapidly and effectively when disaster strikes.

 In the case of earthquakes, floods, tsunamis and storms, sadly most lives are lost in the first days after a disaster.
 The quicker we respond, the more lives we can save.

 We aim to meet the needs of children and their families as soon as possible, usually within 24 hours.
 We provide nutritious food, clean water, safe places for children to play and relax, and kits that include the essentials like nappies, sanitary pads and soap.

 We’re also working in countries prone to disasters throughout Asia and the Pacific, by helping children develop evacuation plans and teaching them about the disasters their villages might experience.
 This is called ‘disaster risk reduction’, and it’s a proven life-saver.

 While sudden events will continue to need a quick response, more and more humanitarian crises are emerging over time as a result of a combination of circumstances.

 The impacts of drought for example, can worsen and be worsened by existing challenges to food security – including poverty, displacement (people forced to flee their homes), conflict and disruptions in global supply chains and markets.